Research student, School of English, Communication and Philosophy

 - Member, British Association for Applied Linguistics

-- Member, British Association for Applied Linguistics Special Interest Group: Linguistics and Knowledge about Language in Education
+- Member, Linguistics and Knowledge about Language in Education (BAAL Special Interest Group)

 - Member, National Literacy Trust

 - Member, Mentor and Judge, English Speaking Union